json-api-dotnet/json-api-dotnet-core/docs/ext/openapi/index.md

 This extension facilitates using OpenAPI client generators targeting JSON:API documents.

-In JSON:API, a resource object contains the `type` member, which defines the structure of nested `attributes` and `relationships` objects.
+In JSON:API, a resource object contains the `type` member, which defines the structure of nested [attributes](https://jsonapi.org/format/#document-resource-object-attributes) and [relationships](https://jsonapi.org/format/#document-resource-object-relationships) objects.
-While OpenAPI supports such constraints using `allOf` inheritance with a discriminator property, it provides no way to express that it recursively applies to nested objects.
+While OpenAPI supports such constraints using `allOf` inheritance with a discriminator property for the `data` member, it provides no way to express that the discriminator recursively applies to nested objects.

-This extension addresses that limitation by allowing additional discriminator properties to guide code generation tools.
+This extension addresses that limitation by defining additional discriminator properties to guide code generation tools.

 ## URI